-Art Journaling Workshop: We all have at some point maintained a secret diary.
-An Art Journal is like a secret diary, but in visuals.
-It incorporates colors, images, patterns, and whatever you wish to create.
+We all have at some point maintained a secret diary.
+An Art Journal is just that but in visuals.
+It incorporates colours, images, patterns, and whatever you wish to create.
 Some art journals have a lot of writing, while others are purely filled with images.
 It’s a form of creative self-care.
-Rajasthan Studio organized a fun Art Journaling Workshop and let creativity flow without any restrictions.
-We had Sakshi Jain, an engineer turned artist to execute this fun activity.
+Rooftop organized a fun Art Journaling Workshop and let the creativity flow without any restrictions.
+We had Sakshi Jain, an engineer turned artist execute this fun activity.
 She makes eye-catching spreads in journals that describe her feelings and thoughts.

 The Art Journaling Workshop Began

-All the participants collected their favorite photograph and were all set to make an art journal out of it.
-To make an art journal one can use whatever materials are available at home, like bits of paper, newspaper, sketchpens, craft paper, colourful papers, cellotapes, leaves or any random thing they want to add into the journal to make it more interesting.
-Sakshi kept interacting with every participant during the workshop and asked about their favorite memory.
+All the participants collected their favourite photographs and were all set to make an art journal out of it.
+To make an art journal one can use whatever materials are available at home, like bits of paper, newspaper, sketch pens, craft paper, colourful papers, cello tapes, leaves or any random thing they want to add to the journal to make it more interesting.
+Sakshi kept interacting with every participant during the workshop and asked about their favourite memory.

 Towards The End Of The Workshop